smercier/msa/README.markdown

  * postgresql-9.1, PostGIS (with a osm database)
  * Apache2, WSGI mod
  * Mapserver 6.2, Mapcache, tinyows
- * imposm, osm2pgsql, osmosis
+ * imposm 2, osm2pgsql, osmosis

+## Important directory

+ScribeUI will be install in `/opt/scribeui` directory.
+Your map projet will be in `/opt/scribeui/workspace/[your_workspace]]`

+## How to use

-## On Mac / Ubuntu
+## Install box on Mac / Ubuntu

 	sh ./init_vagrant.sh

 Visite http://localhost:8080 or `vagrant ssh` to connect to your server.

-## On Windows
+## Install box on Windows

- * Download this repo and unzip it
- * In your unzip directory, download this file http://files.vagrantup.com/precise64.box
+After install of VirtualBox and Vagrant download this repo and unzip it.
+In your unzip directory, download this file http://files.vagrantup.com/precise64.box then do this

 	vagrant box add scribeui precise64.box
 	vagrant up

+You should be able to visite http://localhost:8080.
+Also, you now be able to connect to your server with your favorit ssh client (MobaXtrem or putty).
+On Windows, vagrant saved a key file to simplify this:

+	Host: 127.0.0.1
+	Port: 2222
-	vagrant ssh
+	Username: vagrant

- * Connec with your favorit client (MobaXtrem or putty)
+	Private key: C:/Documents and Settings/mapgears/.vagrant.d/insecure_private_key